Quantum Electrodynamics vacuum polarization solver: Numerical Algorithm

 \subsection{Interpolation of the fields}

 The algorithm requires that all fields are calculated at the same spatial positions.
 When considering the spatial interpolation of the self-consistent fields given by the Yee Algorithm we found a clear asymmetry between interpolating the electric field at the magnetic field position or vice-versa in terms of the precision of the EM invariant $E^2-B^2$ for both cases.
-Since a plane wave is a trivial solution of the QED Maxwell equations, the invariants calculated in the simulation should be identically zero~\cite{Mckenna}.
-Figure~\ref{fig2} shows the distribution of the EM fields within a two-dimensional Yee grid cell.
+Since a plane wave is an exact solution of the QED Maxwell's equations, the invariants calculated in the simulation should be identically zero~\cite{Mckenna}. \Fref{fig2} shows the distribution of the EM fields within a two-dimensional Yee grid cell.
 We found that all the standard interpolation schemes yield invariants with much greater precision at the lower left corner of the cell compared to the other positions.
 This difference in precision was found to be of two orders of magnitude when tested for a plane wave in 1D, which can affect the stability and precision of the code.
 The reason for this artefact is due to the way that the fields are initialized within the simulation domain.
 In particular, the fact that the electric and magnetic fields must be initialized with a shift both in space and time, creates an asymmetry between interpolating a field to the corresponding position of the other field, even if this interpolation is done in a centered manner.
 The solution we have adopted to address this problem is to calculate all the fields at the cell corner where the invariants are known to be of higher precision.
 For instance, the $B_z$ component at the left corner of the cell becomes

 where $\mathcal{I}$ is an interpolation function.
 Once all fields are calculated at the $(i,j)$ positions, we can compute the invariants at these positions and then re-interpolate these invariants directly to the other grid cell points in a similar fashion.
-The correct calculation of the EM invariants is necessary in order to evaluate the nonlinear polarization and magnetization of the vacuum via Eqs.(\ref{eq:P},\ref{eq:M})
+The correct calculation of the EM invariants is necessary in order to evaluate the nonlinear polarization and magnetization of the vacuum via equations~\eref{eq:P}-\eref{eq:M}.